karthi517/Grootan/README.md

 # Grootan
-Created API using Visual Studio Code and uploaded in Github using github rawdata H have displayed that in UI.
+Created API using Visual Studio Code and uploaded in Github using github rawdata I have displayed that in UI.

 This is a sample web page which has sign up and login features.